+Value is significantly different (ρ < .05) from the value for the same jurisdiction and student group in 2015.
 NOTE: The NAEP grade 4 mathematics scale ranges from 0 to 500.
-Achievement levels correspond to the following points on the NAEP mathematics scales: below Basic, 213 or lower; Basic, 214-248; Proficient, 249-281; and Advanced, 282 and above.
+Achievement levels correspond to the following points on the NAEP mathematics scales: below Basic, 213 or lower; Basic, 214-248; Proficient, 249-281; and Advanced, 282 or above.
 At or above Basic includes Basic, Proficient, and Advanced.
 At or above Proficient includes Proficient and Advanced.
 Black includes African American and Hispanic includes Latino.
 Race categories exclude Hispanic origin.
 Detail may not sum to totals because of rounding.
 All differences were calculated and tested using unrounded numbers.

-SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2011 and 2013 Mathematics Assessments.
+SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2011, 2013 and 2015 Mathematics Assessments.